Soviet invasion of Manchuria: War crimes

 During the invasion of Manchuria, Soviet soldiers killed and raped Japanese civilians.
 The most famous example was the Gegenmiao massacre, Soviet soldiers from an armoured unit massacred over one thousand Japanese women and children.
 Property of the Japanese were also looted by the Soviet troops.
 Soviet forces responsible for the massacre had carried out the same crimes against civilians in East Prussia.

 According to Soviet historian Vyacheslav Zimonin, many Japanese settlers committed mass suicide as the Red Army approached.
-Mothers were forced by Japanese military to kill their own children before killing or being killed themselves.
+Mothers were forced by the Japanese military to kill their own children before being killed themselves.
 The Japanese army often took part in the killings of its civilians.
 The commander of the 5th Japanese Army, General Shimizu, commented that "each nation lives and dies by its own laws."
 Wounded Japanese soldiers who were incapable of moving on their own were often left to die as the army retreated.

-British and U.S. reports indicate that the Soviet troops that occupied Manchuria (about 700,000) also looted and terrorized the local people of Mukden and were not discouraged by Soviet authorities from "three days of rape and pillage".
+British and U.S. reports indicate that the Soviet troops that occupied Manchuria (about 700,000) also looted and terrorized the local people of Mukden and were not discouraged by Soviet authorities from "three days of rape and pillage."
 In Harbin, Soviet forces ignored protests from Chinese Communist Party leaders on the mass rape and looting.
 There were several incidents in which Chinese police forces in Manchuria arrested or even killed Soviet troops for committing various crimes, leading to some conflicts between the Soviet and Chinese authorities in Manchuria.

-During the Soviet occupation of North Korea, it was also reported that Soviet soldiers also committed rape against both Japanese and Korean women alike in the northern half of the Korean peninsula.
+During the Soviet occupation of North Korea, it was reported that Soviet soldiers committed rape against both Japanese and Korean women alike in the northern half of the Korean peninsula.
 Soviet soldiers also looted the property of both Japanese and Koreans living in northern Korea.
 The Soviets laid claim to Japanese enterprises in Manchuria and northern Korea and took valuable materials and industrial equipment.